Confirmed: 'PR Executive -1' in Durham Indictment Docs Is Charles Dolan Jr.

 Dolan appears to have used Danchenko as a conduit for information he wished to plant with Fusion GPS — and then, perhaps, with the FBI and the media.
 Danchenko then allegedly lied to the FBI about the nature of his ties to Dolan.

-In one striking passage, the indictment says that Dolan and Danchenko were given a tour in 2016 of the Moscow hotel — including the presidential suite — where the “pee” dossier would later claim Trump had engaged the services of prostitutes, but the staff member who escorted them around the premises did not, in fact, “mention any sexual or salacious activity.”
+In one striking passage, the indictment says that Danchenko and an “Organizer-1” were given a tour in 2016 of the Moscow hotel — including the presidential suite — where the dossier would later claim Trump had engaged the services of prostitutes, but the staff member who escorted them around the premises did not, in fact, “mention any sexual or salacious activity.”

 The indictment goes on to deconstruct allegedly misleading statements Danchenko made to the FBI, along with details about how the “dossier” was produced.